canonical/checkbox/docs/tutorial/using-checkbox/basic-remote.rst

 Remote testing
 ==============

 So far, you have used Checkbox in local mode.
 It is, however, possible to use Checkbox to test a device from another device.
+It is the preferred method of using Checkbox, especially if you plan on running tests that suspend, reboot or turn off the device you're testing.
 In Checkbox language, the device being tested is called an :term:`agent<Checkbox Agent>` and the device controlling the execution of the tests is called the :term:`controller<Checkbox Controller>`.
 This is the remote mode.
 In this section, you will use the